image bio

 3. Budget

 I know, I know—we said not to stress out, and now we’re bringing up money.
 But it’s hard not to think about it.
-Having a baby requires a lot of stuff, and while you can get hand-me-downs for a lot of it, you’ll probably have to spring for things like diapers.
+Having a baby requires a lot of stuff, and while you may be able to get hand-me-downs for a lot of it, you’ll probably have to spring for things like diapers.

-So how much do you think a baby will cost in the first year?
+It’s no surprise that raising a child is expensive, but how much do you think a baby will actually cost in the first year?
 Let’s do a little budget exercise:

 First Year Costs